 After studying classical guitar, piano, jazz guitar and composition at the world-renowned Chetham’s School of Music for seven years, Alexandra Whittingham gained a scholarship to study at the Royal Academy of Music in London.
 Having graduated with first class honours and the Timothy Gilson Guitar Prize in 2019, she has returned to the Royal Academy where her master’s degree is supported by the Hattori Foundation, Help Musicians UK and the Drake Calleja Trust.

-Maintaining an active presence online, Alexandra has gained over 180,000 subscribers on YouTube during the last five years, where videos of her performances of popular classical guitar repertoire have collectively surpassed 27 million views.
+Maintaining an active online presence, Alexandra has gained over 190,000 subscribers on YouTube during the last four years, where videos of her performances of popular classical guitar repertoire have collectively surpassed 27 million views.
 Having signed to Delphian Records, she also released her debut album in May 2021 which has topped the iTunes Classical Charts several times since its release.

-Alexandra is delighted to be an Augustine Strings artist, using their Regal Blue range.
-She also plays a 2011 Christopher Dean guitar, sourced by Miles Roberts at Kent Guitar Classics.
+She is delighted to be an Augustine Strings artist, using their Regal Blue range.
+She plays a 2011 Christopher Dean guitar, sourced by Miles Roberts at Kent Guitar Classics.